cycloss/dotfiles/.github/readme.md

 git clone --depth=1 --bare https://github.com/cycloss/dotfiles.git ~/.dotfiles
 ```

-- Place all the repo files into home:
+- Place all the repo files into home (append the `-f` flag if it reports that files are already present):

 ```shell
 git --git-dir ~/.dotfiles/ --work-tree=$HOME checkout